anestisZioulis/Sorter/README.md

 > https://replit.com/@anestisZioulis/Sorter?v=1

-In case it's down, you can watch the .gif file below to get an idea.
+In case it's down, you can watch the gif file below to get an idea.

 <div align="center">